-Homeowner Anita Sherrill said she woke to the crash outside her home and watched as police gave Tuttle a field sobriety test.
+Homeowner Anita Sherrill said in January she woke to the crash outside her home and watched as police gave Tuttle a field sobriety test.

 “To be a principal out at night that late drinking and driving that’s just sad.
-It’s sad for the community,” Sherrill said.
+It’s sad for the community,” Sherrill said after the arrest.
 It’s sad for parents who are trying to teach their children the right way and it’s really really sad for the school system.”

-The school district said Tuttle has since been suspended.
+The school district said in January Tuttle was suspended.